Bint Jbeil: Modern era

-The town is predominately inhabited by Shia Muslims (90%), though the surrounding area also has a significant Christian (10%) minority.

-With the rise of Palestinian militias in Lebanon the Lebanese army attempted to control their activities.
+With the rise of Palestinian militias in Lebanon the Lebanese Army attempted to control their activities.
 In October 1969 the army surrounded 150 Palestinians near Bint Jbeil.
 In six days of fighting sixteen of them were killed.

-Bint Jbeil was occupied by Israel in 1978 during Operation Litani, and again from 1982 until 2000 during the 1982-2000 South Lebanon conflict, when it was severely depopulated; as much as 75% of the population was reported to have left for other parts of Lebanon.
-It was the scene of occasional attacks on the Israeli military forces, such as a car bombing carried out by a Hezbollah member on 25 April 1995 which destroyed the Israeli administrative headquarters in the town.
+Bint Jbeil was briefly occupied by Israel in 1978 during Operation Litani, and again from 1982 until 2000 during the 1982-2000 South Lebanon conflict, when it was severely depopulated; as much as 75% of the population was reported to have left for other parts of Lebanon.
+It was the scene of occasional attacks on Israeli military forces, such as a car bombing carried out by a Hezbollah member on 25 April 1995 which destroyed the Israeli administrative headquarters in the town.

 Almost three weeks later, 15 May, a bomb near Bint Jbeil killed six Israeli soldiers and wounded four.
 Hezbollah took control of the town following the Israeli withdrawal from South Lebanon.

 As the largest town in the area, Bint Jbeil is sometimes known as the "Capital of the Liberated South" (among Lebanese Shi'ites).
 It is considered one of the centers with symbolic history for Hezbollah.
 Under Lebanon's complicated system of sectarian electoral representation, the Bint Jbeil electoral district is allocated 3 Shi'ite seats in the country's parliament.
 Hezbollah did well in the area in the 2005 elections in Lebanon, winning the local seats to add to its nationwide tally of 14.

-During the 2006 Israeli offensive against Hizbollah the conquest of Bint Jbeil was one of the first objectives.
+During the 2006 Lebanon War, Israel began an offensive against Hezbollah and the conquest of Bint Jbeil was one of the first objectives for the IDF.
 At the start of the operation a Maglan reconnaissance unit was ambushed and had to be rescued by Egoz commandos.
 In four days of fighting seventeen Israeli soldiers were killed and most of the town destroyed (See Battle of Bint Jbeil).
 On July 15, Israeli missile killed 4 civilians, aged between 60 and 85.

 Reconstruction as of early 2007 had been going very slowly, leading to reports of dissatisfaction among the residents.
-Iranian President Mahmoud Ahmadinejad visited the town in 2010 to show solidarity for Hezbollah and the local victims of Israel's attacks.
+Then-Iranian president Mahmoud Ahmadinejad visited the town in 2010 to show solidarity for Hezbollah and the local victims of Israel's attacks.

+In 2024, during the Israeli invasion of Lebanon, Lebanese Army troops opened fire on Israeli soldiers after strikes that killed two soldiers.

+Demographics

+In 2014, Muslims made up 99.50% of registered voters in Bint Jbeil.
+97.87% of the voters were Shiite Muslims.

+At the end of 2022, the town had 586 registered Syrian refugees, which represented a decline from the 1,180 registered there in the summer of 2014.